-A few months back we were lucky enough to feature a week's worth of recipes from The Frankies Spuntino Kitchen Companion & Cooking Manual, the first cookbook by Brooklyn restauranteurs Frank Castronovo and Frank Falcinelli.
-The Kitchen Companion had a distinctly Italian-American lean but that sort of cuisine is only one facet of the Franks' mini empire.
-Just a few doors down from Frankies Spuntino is Prime Meats, the Franks' modern twist on German food.
-The menu at Prime Meats takes German classics and reinterprets them using local produce and sustainably raised meats.
+The Frankies Spuntino Kitchen Companion & Cooking Manual, the first cookbook by Brooklyn restauranteurs Frank Castronovo and Frank Falcinelli, has a distinctly Italian-American lean, but that sort of cuisine is only one facet of the Franks' mini empire.
+The two Franks also owned Prime Meats, a modern twist on German food (which they closed in 2018 in order to expand their Italian restaurant, Frankies 457 Sputino, next door to the Prime Meats location).
+The menu at Prime Meats took German classics and reinterpreted them using local produce and sustainably raised meats.

 This recipe for Beef Sauerbraten with Red Cabbage and Pretzel Dumplings is a mix of old world and new—fairly standard brisket in a sour and aromatic marinade, slow roasted and served with melting sweet and sour red cabbage.
 The Franks' modern take comes in with the pretzel dumplings.
 Day-old soft pretzels are mixed into a rich egg dough, rolled into logs, poached, and finally pan-fried into something that I can only compare to a crisp pretzel bread pudding.
 When the super tender brisket, sweet cabbage, and carb-tacular dumplings come together they make for a knockout of a cold weather plate.